hendricius/lead-tracker/README.md

 # Rails Lead tracker
 Track signups for your landingpages in an easy way.
 We built the logic, you only need to customize the views and styles.
+Plus it helps you staying organized.
+Features a simple admin backend.
 It's perfect for testing an MVP or marketing some other idea.

 [Owlaser Demo](http://owlaser.com)